Cultural Exchange with a Game Centre Girl: Characters

-Lily's father.
-He is overly protective of Lily and is initially suspicious about their relationship, but then becomes fond of him after realizing how much he meant to her.
+Oliver is Lily's father who is over-protective of Lily and was initially suspicious about their relationship, but becomes fond of him after realizing how much he meant to her.

 Media

 Manga

 Written and illustrated by Hirokazu Yasuhara, Cultural Exchange with Game Center Girl began serialization online via the author's Twitter and Pixiv accounts on December 22, 2019.
 It was later acquired by Fujimi Shobo who began publishing it on the Niconico Seiga website under their DraDra Sharp brand on May 15, 2020.
-The series' chapters have been collected into ten tankōbon volumes as of July 2025.
+The series' chapters have been collected into eleven tankōbon volumes as of December 2025.